All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I adjust my injection timing on workout days?

-Some providers recommend injecting GH peptides post-workout when growth hormone sensitivity may be elevated.
+Some providers recommend injecting GH peptides post-workout when growth hormone sensitivity may be improved.
 Others prefer keeping timing consistent regardless of workout schedule.
 Discuss your training schedule with your provider so they can customize your timing.

 What's Your Next Move?